 The PAR Study Group shall report its recommendations on the formation of the project to the Standards Committee.
 The deliverable from the PAR Study Group to the Standards Committee should be a report addressing the criteria for consideration and, if appropriate, a draft PAR.
 The report should include a roster of participants and minutes.

+5.5.5 Other rules for PAR Study Groups

+The PAR Study Group is chartered plenary session to plenary session by the Standards Committee.
+A PAR Study Group is expected to submit a PAR to the Standards Committee for consideration by the second plenary session after its initiation.

 A PAR Study Group that is formed as a subgroup of a Working Group shall obtain approval from the Working Group prior to presenting the results to the Standards Committee.

 5.6 Other Subgroups